ParallelMaths/parallel/pages/1-maths-jokes.md

 # Parallelogram #1

 Welcome to the first of four weekly Parallelograms, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.
 You can start and stop whenever you like, but you will need to complete all the challenges by 7pm on Sunday.
-Then, return to the site one minute later at 7.01pm and you will find your score and a sheet with answers and explanations.
-Then there will be an online tutorial at 8pm – more information about joining the tutorial appears when you have finished this Parallogram.

 This week’s Parallelogram challenge is in seven parts… some Challenges will have a single theme, while others have sections that shoot off in wildly different directions.
 In short, these challenges are often going to be a random walk through the mysteries of mathematics.
 Be prepared to encounter all sorts of weird ideas.

 1. Maths jokes